gcmaidana/fetch-exercise/README.md

 JDK 17.
 SDK 33.

 # Notes

+I tried making the code as modular as possible, which is why one class deals mostly with UI and another class deals with the JSON data.
+It is multithreaded since Android doesn't allow you to do network operation on the UI thread.
+I have two functions in the JSON class that are important: one that fetches the data, and one that sorts the data.
+These two threads are sequential in order to not have any data inconsistencies/errors.
+The method that fetches the JSON data opens a thread and handles that, then at the end of that method, the sort function is called and the jsonArray is passed in as a parameter.
+I did it this way because if I call both threads in MainActivity, then they can run concurrently and that can cause problems with data inconsistency.

+# Testing Notes
-I had trouble developing unit tests because of how the program is multithreaded and having to mock the behavior in order to unit test.
+I had trouble developing unit tests for my methods because of how the program is multithreaded and having to mock the behavior in order to unit test.
+I did try to mock the behavior using Mockito and I also tried with Robolectric but I didn't have any success.

 In terms of manual testing, I did do emulation tests on the following devices that target the current OS release (Android 13) without a problem: